mattiasclaesson/cordova-plugin-migrate-localstorage/README.md

 ## Notes

-- LocalStorage files are only copied over once and only if no LocalStorage data exists for `WKWebView` yet.
+- LocalStorage or indexed db files are only copied over once and only if no LocalStorage or indexed db data exists for `WKWebView` yet.
 This means that if you've run your app with `WKWebView` before this plugin will likely not work.
 To test if data is migrated over correctly:
     1. Delete the app from your emulator or device